 The largest components of operating expenses for MMP are personnel costs, professional service fees for off-shore and electronic claims processing, occupancy costs and office expenses (primarily postage related to the Company's statement mailing services).
 These expenses represented 86.1% and 85.8% of total operating expenses and 76.9% and 75.9% of revenue for the years ended December 31, 2012 and 2011, respectively.
 Due to a reduction in headcount, personnel costs decreased \$1.3 million for the year ended December 31, 2012, but increased as a percentage of revenue to 55.9% versus 55.4% for 2011.
 The reduction in headcount and related personnel costs in billing operations is due to the expanded utilization of off-shore processing, utilization of new technologies, as well as a response to the decline in revenue.
-The decrease in personnel costs was offset by an increase of \$1.1 million in professional services for the year ended December 31, 2012 compared to 2011 due to the increase in offshore processing.
-Office expenses decreased \$0.6 million for the year ended December 31, 2012, and decrease in statement mailing costs.
-Facilities costs decreased \$0.9 million for the year ended December 31, 2012, and decreased as a percentage of revenue to 6.2% from 6.7% for 2011 due to the consolidation of certain offices.
+The decrease in personnel costs was offset by an increase of \$1.1 million in professional services for the year ended December 31, 2012, and decreased as a percentage of revenue to 2011 due to the increase in offshore processing.
+Office expenses decreased \$0.6 million for the year ended December 31, 2012, and decreased as a percentage of revenue to 6.2% from 6.7% for 2011 due to the consolidation of certain offices.